dhoer/chef-selenium/README.md

 - windows
 - nssm - Required by Windows services only (e.g. Hub and HtmlUnit running in background)
 - macosx_autologin - Required by Mac OS X GUI services

-## Usage

-See [selenium_grid](https://github.com/dhoer/chef-selenium_grid) cookbook for cross platform installs and configuration of Selenium.

 ## Recipes